Your Rainy Day Wedding in St. Augustine Guide

 Original Plan:

-5:00pm - Ceremony
+5:00pm - Ceremony.

-5:30pm - Cocktail hour
+5:30pm - Cocktail hour.

-6:30pm - Reception starts
+6:30pm - Reception starts.

 Rain Adjustment:

-5:00pm - Storm hits, move to cocktail hour inside
+5:00pm - Storm hits, move to cocktail hour inside.

-5:45pm - Storm clears, ceremony outside
+5:45pm - Storm clears, ceremony outside.

-6:15pm - Continue with reception
+6:15pm - Continue with reception.

-Best Covered Wedding Venues in St. Augustine
+Best Covered Venues for a Rainy Day Wedding in St. Augustine

 | Venue |